 If you've been injured or become ill and can't work, and your long-term disability (LTD) insurance company denies you benefits, it's in your best interests to get an attorney.
 Unlike a disability claim with the federal government (Social Security disability), long-term disability insurance companies are not impartial.
 Long-term disability insurers have a vested interest in the outcome of LTD claims, because the more disability claims they approve and pay out, the less financially healthy their bottom line is.
 And the fewer long-term disability cases they approve, the greater their profit margins will be.

-Some say that the tactics used by long-term disability companies to deny benefits are unfair.
-For example, LTD companies will often conduct surveillance on people applying for benefits.
-An investigator from the company will secretly follow a claimant and take a video of their activities, such as taking out the trash, grocery shopping, even bending down to pick up a newspaper.
-Later, this visual evidence may be used to justify a denial on a long-term disability benefit claim, or even to make the argument that the LTD applicant falsely misrepresented his or her condition.
+Some LTD companies will conduct surveillance on people applying for benefits.
+For example, an investigator from the company may secretly follow a claimant and take a video of their activities, such as taking out the trash, grocery shopping, even bending down to pick up a newspaper.
+Later, this visual evidence might be used to justify a denial on a long-term disability benefit claim, or even to make the argument that the LTD applicant falsely misrepresented his or her condition.

 Video footage of claimants can often be unfair to an injured applicant because it often doesn't show the whole picture.
 While an injured or sick worker can be recorded taking a heavy bag of garbage to the curb or bending down to get a newspaper, the recording probably won't show the worker later resting and recuperating from the demands of such physical activity.
 LTD companies are notorious for showing only the "highlights" from the recordings they obtain, meaning they show only evidence that may damage a person's disability claim, not support it.